-What’s more, beginners have access to a vast number of UX courses and bootcamps, like Ironhack’s UX/UI design intensive bootcamp.
+What’s more, beginners have access to a vast number of UX courses and bootcamps, like Ironhack’s UX/UI Design Bootcamp.
 This bootcamp seeks to train complete beginners in the in-demand skills and methodologies that today’s employers are desperately looking for.
-You’ll also learn how to think like a designer, and work collaboratively at every stage of the product design process.
+You’ll also learn how to think like a designer and work collaboratively at every stage of the product design process.

 What Skills do UX Designers Need?

 UX design is a versatile and multidisciplinary field, which means UX designers need a diverse array of skills that stretch far beyond the confines of design.
-Entry-level ux-ers are expected to have skills in user research, wireframing, user journey mapping, user testing, and visual design.
-They should also be familiar with UX methodologies and frameworks, like design thinking and lean management.
+Entry-level UX-ers are expected to have skills in user research, wireframing, user journey mapping, user testing, and visual design and should also be familiar with UX methodologies and frameworks, like design thinking and lean management.

-UX designers are responsible for making sure the digital product is accessible, usable, and intuitive — which means putting themselves in the users shoes.
-To do this, they need empathy and curious; constantly striving to understand the users’ needs.
+UX designers are responsible for making sure the digital product is accessible, usable, and intuitive, which means putting themselves in the user’s shoes.
+To do this, they need empathy and curiosity, constantly striving to understand the users’ needs.
 They also need strong communication and collaborative skills, so they can work closely with UI designers, interaction designers, information architects, copywriters, and other stakeholders across the business.

 Overwhelmed by how much there is to learn?
-Worry not — beginners can master all of these skills (and then some) on a UX design bootcamp.
+Don’t worry: beginners can master all of these skills (and then some) with a UX design bootcamp.

 What Does UX Design Career Growth Look Like?